JohanKJIP/Candela-challenge/README.md

 2. **CUDA out of memory**: Training the YOLO neural network requires quite a lot of VRAM.
 I started training with a large image size 608x608 and a large batch size but ran out of VRAM.

     **Solution**: To solve this, I I tried reducing the batch size in hopes I could still use the larger 608x608 image size.
-However, that was not possible so I had to use 416x416 instead.
+Unfortunately, that was not possible so I had to use 416x416 instead.
 As a result, the comparison between the YOLOv4-608 COCO 80 class model is not quite fair for the YOLOv4-416 single class (boat) model.
 Normally, I would use google cloud for access to GPUs with more VRAM but my credits just ran ut.

 ## Future work
 There are things that could be improved and further worked on.
 For example: